Exercise 3: New York City Evictions

 Method 1: Jupyter Notebook

-2. Launch Jupyter by going to this page.
+2. Launch Jupyter by going to this pagearrow-up-right.
 Drag and drop your downloaded folder of files into the panel on the left side.
 (You can also create a new folder and upload your files manually.)

 3. Enter the folder and double-click on the notebook file, “nyc-evictions-data2midi.ipynb.”